 On this page

-- What a company is
+- What is a company?

-- Register as a company
+- How to register as a company

 A company has members (shareholders) who own the company and directors who run it.
-However, if you're an independent contractor you can set up a 'one person company' with a sole director and member.
+But if you're an independent contractor you can set up a 'one person company' with a sole director and member.

 Proprietary and limited companies

-- A company limited by shares or an unlimited company that has a share capitalA company limited by shares, limits the liability of shareholders to the value of their shares.
+- A company limited by shares limits the liability of shareholders to the value of their shares.
 This structure is suitable for most trading businesses.